Lyliun/Lyliun/README.md

 # 👋 Hello!
-I'm Lily
+I'm LiA
 A Brazilian developer passionate about **automation, machine learning, and game development**.
 📌 Currently working on a **Discord Bot**
 📚 Studying **Automation & Machine Learning**